Rizame/SpotifyJamLocal/README.md

 A great option for those who are not using spotify but their friends DO, or they just simply do not have the premium subscription: A local alternative for the spotify "Jam" feature!
+Great solution for when you gather with friends where not everyone has spotify premium and you dont want to constantly take the phone one by one,<br> adding your songs, seeing what is currently playing, stopping/resumging the playback.

-full-stack music control web application hosted on an ESP32, allowing collaborative playlist management using one Spotify Premium account.
-Fulle implemented through untegration of Spotify's Web API to support features such as:
+This is a full-stack music control web application hosted on an ESP32, allowing collaborative playlist management using one Spotify Premium account.
+Fully implemented through untegration of Spotify's Web API to support features such as:
 Searching and adding tracks to the queue
 Skipping, pausing, or resuming playback
 Viewing the currently playing song with metadata